angelreyes117/holbertonschool-low_level_programming/pointers_arrays_strings/README.md

 104-print_buffer.c
 Prints the content of a buffer in a formatted manner, printing 10 bytes per line, with hexadecimal and printable characters.

+PART 3:

+0-memset.c
+Function that fills memory with a constant byte.

+1-memcpy.c
+Function that copies memory area from one location to another.

+2-strchr.c
+Function that locates a character in a string and returns a pointer to its first occurrence.

+3-strspn.c
+Function that returns the length of the initial segment of a string consisting only of characters from another string.

+4-strpbrk.c
+Function that locates the first occurrence of any of a set of bytes in a string.

+5-strstr.c
+Function that locates the first occurrence of a substring within a string.

+7-print_chessboard.c
+Function that prints the chessboard (8x8 matrix) represented by a 2D array.

+8-print_diagsums.c
+Function that prints the sum of the two diagonals of a square matrix of integers.

+100-set_string.c
+Function that sets the value of a pointer to a char, modifying what the pointer points to.